In this article:

 FleetPortal Sync Interval

-The FleetPortal Sync interval is used to determine the frequency at which CoPilot checks for any updates made by the fleet administrator.
-This includes updates to configuration profile settings, routing profiles, speed coaching profiles, route modifiers (avoids/favors), temporary road closures and custom places.
+The FleetPortal Sync interval is used to determine the frequency at which CoPilot checks for any updates made by the fleet administrator—for as long as CoPilot remains open on the device.
+This includes updates to configuration profile settings, routing profiles, speed coaching profiles, route modifiers (avoids/favors), temporary road closures, mapsets and custom places.

-By default, the FleetPortal Sync Interval is set to 3 hours, which is the minimum interval allowed.
-The interval can be increased in half-hour increments, up to 24 hours.
+By default, the FleetPortal Sync Interval is set to 6 hours.
+The interval can be increased in half-hour increments, up to 24 hours, or down to 3 hours.

 The Out of Route Threshold is the distance from the planned route at which the Driver shall be considered driving out of route for compliance purposes.
-When the driver is OoR for the distance set, an email is sent to company admin to notify that the driver is out-of-route and may be contacted for an explanation.
+When the driver is OoR for the distance set, an email is sent to the addresses entered under Vehicle Groups to notify that the driver is out-of-route and may be contacted for an explanation.

 Allow routing profile creation and editing: Check to allow drivers to edit or create new routing profiles on their device.
 Preventing drivers from creating or editing routing profiles in CoPilot will ensure drivers are navigated based on the physical and legal guidelines as prescribed by the Fleet Administrator on FleetPortal.